-Faculty members are widely recognized as leaders in the fields of vascular surgery and endovascular therapy at several institutions in the Texas Medical center, including St. Luke’s Medical Center, the Texas Heart Institute, Texas Children’s Hospital, the Michael E. DeBakey Veterans Affairs Medical Center, and Ben Taub Hospital.
+Faculty members are widely recognized as leaders in the fields of vascular surgery and endovascular therapy at several institutions in the Texas Medical center, including Baylor St. Luke’s Medical Center, the Texas Heart Institute, Texas Children’s Hospital, the Michael E. DeBakey VA Medical Center, and Ben Taub Hospital.

 Clinical research efforts in the division focus on new device development and outcomes analysis following surgical or endovascular treatment of aortic aneurysms, dialysis interventions, lower extremity occlusive disease, and carotid disease.
 These studies have helped define standards of care in vascular disease management.
 The division also has an active basic science research program located in the Molecular Surgeon Research and Education Center (MSREC).
 Funded in part by the National Institutes of Health, the MSREC conducts basic science programs in vascular biology and therapeutics.